moby/moby/docs/installation/centos.md

 Docker runtime files, or make other customizations, read our Systemd article to learn how to [customize your Systemd Docker daemon options](/articles/systemd/).

+> **Note:**
+> CentOS introduced support for systemd with version 7.
+However, prior to version 7,
+> CentOS did not have support for systemd.
+As such, attempting to install systemd
+> on CentOS releases prior to version 7 will not work.
+Additionally, attempting to
+> create a docker container that includes systemd will not work with versions of
+> CentOS prior to version 7.

 ## Uninstall